grafana/alloy/docs/sources/tutorials/send-metrics-to-prometheus.md

  forward_to = [prometheus.remote_write.metrics_service.receiver]
 }
 ```
-1.`prometheus.relabel` is a component most commonly used to filter Prometheus metrics or standardize the label set passed to one or more downstream receivers.
-In this example, you create a `prometheus.relabel` component named “filter_metrics”.
+1. `prometheus.relabel` is a component most commonly used to filter Prometheus metrics or standardize the label set passed to one or more downstream receivers.
+1. In this example, you create a `prometheus.relabel` component named “filter_metrics”.
   This component receives scraped metrics from the `scrape_metrics` component you created in the previous step.
-1.There are many ways to [process metrics](https://grafana.com/docs/alloy/latest/reference/components/prometheus.relabel/).
+1. There are many ways to [process metrics](https://grafana.com/docs/alloy/latest/reference/components/prometheus.relabel/).
   Within this component, you can define rule block(s) to specify how you would like to process metrics before they are stored or forwarded.
-1.This example assumes that you are monitoring a production environment and the metrics collected from the dev environment will not be needed for this particular use case.
+1. This example assumes that you are monitoring a production environment and the metrics collected from the dev environment will not be needed for this particular use case.
-1.To instruct Alloy to drop metrics whose environment label (`[”env]”`) is equal to `”dev”`, you set the `action` parameter to `”drop”`, set the `source_labels` parameter equal to `[“env”]`, and the `regex` parameter to `“dev”`.
+1. To instruct Alloy to drop metrics whose environment label, `[”env]”`, is equal to `”dev”`, you set the `action` parameter to `”drop”`, set the `source_labels` parameter equal to `[“env”]`, and the `regex` parameter to `“dev”`.
-1.You use the `forward_to` parameter to specify where to send the processed metrics.
+1. You use the `forward_to` parameter to specify where to send the processed metrics.
 In this case, you will send the processed metrics to a component you will create next called `metrics_service`.

 ### Third Component: Write metrics to Prometheus